anamichelch/anamichelch/README.md

 - I have BS degree in Industral Engineering.
- 🐚  I am Mexican and living in the caribbean coast.

-- Earlier this Year (2022), I realized that I want to implement my problem solving skills, and math-logic thinking into programming.
+- And career shift as a Software Developer since April 2022

-- Currently specializing in Fullstack Skills.
--🌱  Python, Flask, CSS, HTML, JS, React
+- Currently specializing in Fullstack Skills, Back End, -🌱  Python, Flask, CSS, HTML, JS, React

-- Next in line: Native IOs Mobile Developement.

 -👀 I’m interested in travel, clean energy and art.

+You can contact me at ana.michelc13@gmail.com